 Are there PayPal banks in Ghana?
 No, there are no PayPal banks in Ghana.
 But there are PayPal banks in other countries especially the US, and other countries.
 This is a question people ask me and I get a bit surprised: PayPal banks?
 Probably they meant banks in Ghana that can enable them to get a PayPal account.

-What I know is that you will need a bank to get you a debit or MasterCard to link with your PayPal account.
+What I know is that you will need a bank to get you a debit or MasterCard to link to your PayPal account.

 There a quite some number of international banks in Ghana that give debit cards after creating an account with them.
 You may need to make inquiries for your favorite banks.
 I only know a few.